SPORTS, SOCIETY AND ENTREPRENEURSHIP

 In case of 4 week modality program:

-The continued evaluation will stand for 40%, the final test evaluation for 20% and the mark for the Project Presentation for 40% of the general mark of the program.
+The continued evaluation will stand for 40%, the final test evaluation for 20% and the mark for the Final Project for 40% of the general mark of the program.